Non-perishable meals

 Non-perishable meals can improve local preparedness and response capability, ultimately reducing the impact of disasters on the communities affected.

-The extremely long shelf life and small storage footprint means that FareShare non-perishable meals can be put in place prior to events occurring.
+The long shelf life and small storage footprint means that FareShare non-perishable meals can be put in place prior to events occurring.

 FareShare's First Nations Officer Jason Mollenhauer with a nutritious, extended shelf life meal.